Welcome to Latinum

 This must involve listening, speaking aloud, reading, and writing.

-Few formal Latin courses spend much time on the first two, which, to my mind, are the most important of the four, especially for a beginner.
+Few formal ancient language courses spend much time on the first two, which, to my mind, are the most important of the four, especially for a beginner.

 Greek pronunciation used on the course follows a form of reconstructed Koine, approximating the way Greek may have sounded during era of the late Roman Republic.